Sure is quiet out there.

 There is much debate in the blogosphere about how often you should be posting new content to bring in the most traffic.

 It used to be that the more you post, the more traffic you could expect.
-Nowadays, posting schedules seem to be considerably more flexible and much more dependant on individual audiences.
+Nowadays, posting schedules seem to be considerably more flexible and much more dependent on individual audiences.

-For the rest of us mere mortals, a regular and consistent posting schedule of your best stuff once a weakfish, works just fine.
+For the rest of us mere mortals, a regular and consistent posting schedule of your best stuff once a week, works just fine.

-It’s much better to ensure quality content then just to post to meet the schedule (but also important to push a little outside your comfort zone).
+It’s much better to ensure quality content than just posting to meet the schedule (but also important to push a little outside your comfort zone).

 The best way I’ve found to effectively use limited “online-presence-building” time, is to create a content calendar.
 By mapping out a few weeks (or better, a few months) worth of post topics at a time, you rarely find yourself staring at your computer, wondering what to write about.